 Early Detection of Scoliosis

 Scoliosis Care Centers has a 100% success rate when treating a scoliosis curve before it progresses beyond 25 degrees.
-This means that if you begin scoliosis treatment before the spinal curve is 25 degrees, then we can reduce it below 10 degrees and keep that curve reduction through growth.
+This means that if you begin treatment before the spinal curve is 25 degrees, then we can reduce it below 10 degrees and keep that curve reduction through growth.
 Detecting scoliosis early is essential in ensuring that the curve does not rapidly progress; it is for this reason that many schools throughout the US have implemented screening programs to aid in early detection; however standard school screening methods typically do not involve imaging (ie. x-ray, MRI) and utilize techniques that may suggest scoliosis when it is not currently present (false positives), thus limiting their detection rate.
 There are multiple signs and methods used to monitor the spine for early detection of scoliosis.
 The most obvious sign of scoliosis is the visible curvature of the spine.
 However, more often than not, when scoliosis is detected with the naked eye, the curvature is already beyond 25 degrees.
-Outlined below are the different scoliosis monitoring methods.
+Outlined below are the different monitoring and screening methods.

 How to Monitor for and Detect Scoliosis